134th Fighter Squadron: Return to the Air National Guard

 In 1971 the 158th embarked on an intensive recruiting program that made Vermont one of the top units in the country in total strength.
 During this period the Vermont ANG began to actively recruit women into all open career fields.
 Maryanne T. Lorenz was the first woman officer and SSgt Karen Wingard left active duty with the Air Force to become the first enlisted woman to join the Green Mountain Boy unit.
 She later became First Sergeant of the 158th Mission Support Squadron, received her commission, and was later appointed commander of that squadron.

-The 158th Fighter Interceptor Group became the 158th Defense Systems Evaluation Group (158 DSEG) in June 1974, with the unit receiving twenty EB-57 Canberras.
-These two-seat, twin-engine aircraft were former medium bombers that were re-equipped with electronic counter-measures and chaff emitting equipment.
-The new mission was to act as the "friendly enemy" to evaluate both air and ground radar systems.
-This mission took pilots, electronic warfare officers, and maintenance personnel all over the United States, Canada, and as far as Iceland, South Korea, and Japan.
-The unit provided direct operational training of now-Aerospace Defense Command, U.S. Air Forces in Europe (USAFE) and Pacific Air Forces (PACAF) aircrews in the accomplishment of their mission when their systems were severely degraded as might be expected during an attack by enemy offensive aircraft.
+The 134th became the 134th Defense Systems Evaluation Squadron in June 1974, with the unit receiving twenty EB-57 Canberras.
+These two-seat, twin-engine aircraft were modified former medium bombers.
+Their missions took pilots, electronic warfare officers, and maintenance personnel all over the United States, Canada, and as far as Iceland, South Korea, and Japan.
+The unit provided direct operational training of now-Aerospace Defense Command, U.S. Air Forces in Europe (USAFE) and Pacific Air Forces (PACAF) aircrews.